10 Things You Should Avoid at All-You-Can-Eat Buffets

 Potato salad and other mayonnaise-based sides can also pack a double whammy.
 “Mayonnaise-filled salads that sit out too long can be more susceptible to contamination and foodborne illness,” Wright says.
 “And from a nutritional standpoint, they really pack the calories.”
 Take the opportunity to try an unusual grain-based salad you might not have tried before, or opt for roasted vegetables.
 Then check out these 15 things you should never, ever eat in a restaurant.

 Creamy dressings pose some of the same pitfalls as mayo-based dishes.
 In addition, they are often highly processed and contain lots of sodium, sugar, and preservatives, Ficek says.
 Olive oil and vinegar is a much better (and safer) bet.
-You can also stay well by avoiding these 9 things food-poisoning experts never eat.
+Do you know the 7 signs of food poisoning?

 We sometimes don’t think of drinks when we’re watching what we eat, but those calories can add up, too.
 Beverages like sweet tea and lemonade often contain lots of sugar.
 And if you opt for mimosas, the alcohol and orange juice are also loaded with sugar and calories.
 Instead, ask for sparkling water or unsweetened iced tea, Wright recommends.
 Now that you’re savvy about how to navigate the buffet, check out how to avoid the 12 sneaky ways you can get tricked into overeating.